Kool Aid Pickles (Easy Salty Sweet Koolickles)

 Ingredients

-• 24 ounce jar pickle spears
+• 1 (24-ounce) jar dill pickle spears

-• 1 packet red or blue Kool-Aid
+• 1 packet red or blue Kool-Aid, (Cherry and Tropical Punch are favorites)

 • 1/4 cup granulated sugar